B-Stewart/gatsby-starter-ts-emotion-netlifycms/cms/pages/home.md

 # Tailwind, TypeScript, and NetlifyCMS

-There isn't a better tech stack currently for developing small static sites.
+There isn't a better tech stack for developing small static sites.
 Hosted on Netlify for fast performance

 <a href="#contact" class="btn mt-4">Learn More</a>